skukla/vm-from-scratch/HOW-TO.md

 From time to time, even using the chrome extension, you _may_ run into a particular set of errors which indicate that certain gitlab repositories can't be updated and that some repositories may be outdated.
 If this happens, it means that the gitlab SSH key needs to be re-added to the SSH agent.
 To achieve this, you can:

 1. Use `Ctrl-C` to stop the currently running command
-2. Use `add-key` to add SSH keys to the SSH agent
+2. Exit the SSH session typing `exit`
-3. Retry the `upgrade` command again
+3. Re-paste the VM ssh command from the chrome extension
+4. Use `configure-proxy && composer update && add-modules && enable-cache && enable-cron` to install the modules, re-enable all cache, and re-enable cron

 <a id="installing-extensions-from-a-third-party"></a>
 ### Installing Extensions From a Third Party